forestsim-mtu/forestsim/README.md

 A number of JAR files are included in the repository that are dependencies of MASON and GeoMASON, additional project libraries not included are managed using the MAVEN POM file.

+Additionally, the following Eclipse plug-ins are recommended for developers:

+- ObjectAid UML Explorer for Eclipse (1.1.11)

 # Branches
 ## VIP Branch
 The VIP branch is focused on the testing of voluntary incentive programs (VIPs) and testing for sustainable outcomes.